-Glasgow City Deal a £1.1 billion City Deal, the first in Scotland and one of the largest in the UK, is an agreement between the UK government, the Scottish government and the eight local authorities across Glasgow City Region.
+Glasgow City Deal is £1.1 billion City Deal, the first in Scotland and one of the largest in the UK, is an agreement between the UK government, the Scottish government and the eight local authorities across Glasgow City Region.

-The wider economic environment overall in which the Cabinet is operating remains quite challenging.
-The macro environment has taken a toll on the construction industry with access to credit now being cited as a key challenge and inflationary pressures forecast remained high for 2023 and 2024.
+The wider economic environment overall in which the Cabinet is operating remains to be guite challenging.
+The macro environment has taken a toll on the construction industry with access to credit now being cited as a key challenge and inflationary pressures forecast to remain high for 2023.
+Construction output is expected to drop before recovering in 2024.

 It was announced in February 2022 that Glasgow City Region has been selected as one of three areas across the UK to share £100 million in funding for a new innovation and research accelerator, as part of the UK Government's Levelling Up plans.
-The Region will also benefit from £73.9 million in funding from the UK Government Shared Prosperity Fund - a funding stream that will replace the EU Structural funding.
+The Region will also benefit from £73.9 million in funding over the next three years from the UK Government Shared Prosperity Fund - a funding stream that will replace the EU Structural funding.